astanabe/ClaidentTutorial/README.md

 ```

 You might need to install several programs and/or libraries such as libssl or libgdal before executing the above package installation in R.
-If you are trying to run this tutorial on Ubuntu or Debian, the following commands may helps you.
+If you are trying to run this tutorial on Ubuntu or Debian, the following commands may help you.

 ```
 sudo apt install libssl-dev libgdal-dev